MicrosoftDocs/dynamics-365-ai/ai-docs/sales/manage-segments.md

 A *segment* is a collection of records that are grouped together based on certain conditions, such as location, deal value, language, and product.
 By using segments, you can automatically connect records to sequences.

-As a sequence manager, you can use the segment builder<!--note from editor: Edit okay?
-This seems to be what you call it in the create-and-activate-a-segment.md article.--> to:
+As a sequence manager, you can use the segment builder to:

 - [Create and activate a segment](create-and-activate-a-segment.md)
 - [Connect a segment to a sequence](connect-a-segment-to-sequence.md)